Binaya764/dsa_assignment/prog_5/prog_5.md

-# Traversal using DFS nas BFS
+# Traversal using DFS and BFS